Major General (Retired) Robert Gordon CMG CBE

 Sylvia travels extensively and has made many visits to India, sometimes for pleasure but also on business.
 She first visited India in 1994 with her husband Robert, and has returned on numerous occasions, staying in Kohima several times.

 On the occasion of her visit with Robert in 2000, they followed the WWII route of the Queens Own Cameron Highlanders, her father’s regiment.
-The regiment’s first main engagement in this theatre of war was the Battle of Kohima.
+The regiment’s first main engagement in this theatre of war was at Zubza shortly before the Battle of Kohima.

 Stephen White: After studying history at Cambridge University, Steve’s career included academic and professional publishing, and media intelligence.
 He is now retired, but keeps busy with his family, especially his grandchildren, walking, reading, charitable work and playing the saxophone.
 He and Anne live in Oxfordshire.